-This guidance has been developed from partnership work undertaken by schools and the Local Authority (LA) to improve the availability of high quality, consistent, local provision for secondary pupils with high level learning needs.
+This guidance has been developed from partnership work undertaken by schools and the local authority to improve the availability of high quality, consistent, local provision for secondary pupils with Special Educational Needs (SEN).

 This document supersedes the "Enhanced Learning Provision Guidance 2011".